I'm Alright (Jo Dee Messina song)

 "I'm Alright" is a song written by Phil Vassar, and recorded by American country music singer Jo Dee Messina.
 It was released in May 1998 as the second single and title track from her album of the same name.
 It became her second consecutive Number One hit on the Billboard country charts, spending three weeks at Number One.
-"I'm Alright" was certified 2x Platinum by the RIAA on September 4, 1998 alongside "Bye, Bye."
+"I'm Alright" was certified 2× Platinum by the RIAA on September 4, 1998, alongside "Bye, Bye."

-Phil Vassar, who wrote the song, covered the song on his 2006 Greatest Hits, Vol. 1 album, with some altered lyrics.
+Vassar recorded his own version of the song on his 2006 Greatest Hits, Vol. 1 album, with some altered lyrics.

 Content

 The song is an up-tempo in the key of C major, featuring a piano and electric guitar backing with pedal steel guitar and Dobro flourishes.
 The lyrics centralize on the female narrator, who is conversing with a friend.
 She details the various events that are going on in her life, such as lacking money and missing friends and family, but still asserts that she "must be doin' alright".